Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Foliated Lefschetz fibration

-\begin{definition}[Presas \cite{Presas}] Let $X$ and $Y$ be a smooth 5-manifold and 3-manifold, and $\F_{Y}$ be smooth foliations of codimension one on $X$ and $Y$ respectively.
-A smooth foliation preserving map $\Psi : X \to Y$ is said to be a {\em foliated Lefschetz fibration} if it satisfies the following conditions. \begin{itemize} \item[(i)] $\Psi$ is transverse to $\F_{Y}$, \IE the composition of $D \Psi : TX \to TY$ and $TY \twoheadrightarrow \nu\F_{Y}$ is everywhere surjective, where $\nu \cdot$ denotes the normal bundle. \item[(ii)] On each leaf $L$ of $\F_{X}$, $\Psi\vert_{L}:L \to \Phi(L)$ is a Lefschetz fibration between the leaves. \item[(iii)] The set of critical points of Lefschetz fibrations between leaves forms a complete 1-dimensional smooth submanifold which is transverse to $\F_{X}$. \end{itemize} \end{definition} \begin{remark} It can be assumed for a foliated Lefschetz fibration, if necessary by a small perturbation, that any critical fiber contains only one critical point.
-Under this assumption, the critical locus embeds into $Y$ as a knot or link transverse to $\F_{Y}$. \end{remark} \begin{theorem}[Corollary to Main Theorem] \quad For a $T_{p,q,r}$ singularity with $1/p+1/q+1/r\leqq 1$, the associated Lawson type foliation $\F_{p,q,r}$ on $S^{5}$ admits a foliated Lefschetz fibration over the standard Reeb foliaiton $\F_{R}$ on $S^{3}$, whose critical locus consists of three components which are embedded into $S^{3}$ as torus knots of type { $(p,p-1)$, $(q,q-1)$, and $(r,r-1)$}. \end{theorem}
+\begin{definition}[Presas \cite{Presas}] Let $X$ and $Y$ be a smooth 5-manifold and 3-manifold, $\F_{X}$ and $\F_{Y}$ be smooth foliations of codimension one on $X$ and $Y$ respectively.
+A smooth foliation preserving map $\Psi : X \to Y$ is said to be a {\em foliated Lefschetz fibration} if it satisfies the following conditions. \begin{itemize} \item[(i)] $\Psi$ is transverse to $\F_{Y}$, \IE the composition of $D \Psi : TX \to TY$ and $TY \twoheadrightarrow \nu\F_{Y}$ is everywhere surjective, where $\nu \cdot$ denotes the normal bundle. \item[(ii)] On each leaf $L$ of $\F_{X}$, $\Psi\vert_{L}:L \to \Psi(L)$ is a Lefschetz fibration between the leaves. \item[(iii)] The set of critical points of Lefschetz fibrations between leaves forms a complete 1-dimensional smooth submanifold which is transverse to $\F_{X}$. \end{itemize} \end{definition} \begin{remark} By taking a small perturbation if necessary, we may assume that any singular fiber of a foliated Lefschetz fibration contains only one critical point.
+Under this assumption, the critical locus embeds into $Y$ as a knot or link transverse to $\F_{Y}$. \end{remark}

+A nontrivial example of a foliated Lefschetz fibration is given by the following result, which follows from our Main Theorem.